How to design an employee journey map (with template)

 Creating an employee journey map is not a one-and-done process, since change is the rule, not the exception.

 Conduct an employee engagement survey periodically to gather feedback on the employee experience and enable important events to trigger new discussions.
-For example, hold exit interviews to gather feedback on an employee's experience at the company, including what pain points were most responsible for the decision to leave.
+For example, hold exit interviews to gather feedback on an employee's experience at the company, including which pain points were most responsible for the decision to leave.

 Creating an employee journey map is not an end unto itself, so it's important to understand how to use a journey map to boost employee experience.